 The declaration and payment of future dividends to holders of our common and preferred stock will be at the discretion of the Board and will depend on many factors.
-For a discussion of regulatory and other restrictions on our ability to pay dividends and repurchase stock, see "Regulation-Risk Factors Relating to Regulation-We are subject to restrictions that limit our ability to pay dividends and repurchase our common stock; the Bank is subject to restrictions that limit its ability to pay dividends, repurchase our common stock or make payments on our indebtedness" in our 2019 Form 10-K.
+For a discussion of regulatory and other restrictions on our ability to pay dividends and repurchase stock, see "Regulation-Risk Factors Relating to Regulation-We are subject to restrictions that limit our ability to pay dividends and repurchase our common stock; the Bank is subject to restrictions that limit its ability to pay dividends to us, which could limit our ability to pay dividends, repurchase our common stock or make payments on our indebtedness" in our 2019 Form 10-K.